 Ambient light is another term that you need to be aware of, and it can be natural or artificially present.

 Knowing as much as you can about lighting will help you with your photography.
-How the light hits your subject is very important.
+It is a difficult area to master, but how the light hits your subject is very important.

 There are many different lighting systems available.
 A studio tends to have big, powerful units.
 It’s also usually plugged into the wall.